Menu

 Event-Specific Scoring

-Some events may run a subset of disciplines.
-For example, the 2026 USA National Championships will run Sprint, Slalom, and H2H — without Downriver or RX.
+Some events may run a subset of disciplines, or a modified format.
+For example, the 2026 USA National Championships will run Sprint, Slalom, and a Modified RX/Head-to-Head.
 In those cases, the per-discipline point allocations remain at 100 points each per URF Art.
 11; the event maximum reflects the disciplines actually contested.

 Para-Rafting